 Cons: Average at cleaning, harder to use

-This cordless vacuum has a decent battery life, but can't match the cleaning prowess of the top products in this category.
-This comes at a bit of a disappointment after considering the semi-premium price of this product.
-The Linx wasn't our favorite by any means — but it wasn't the absolute worst product we looked at.
+This cordless stick vacuum has a decent battery life but can't match the cleaning prowess of the top products in this category.
+This reality is a bit of a disappointment when you consider the semi-premium price.
+The Linx wasn't our favorite by any means — but it also wasn't the absolute worst product we tested.

-Earning the most weight out of all the rating metrics that we looked at, Convenience merited 35% of the total score for each vacuum.
-This consisted of evaluating how well each stick vacuum could clean non-floor areas of your house or home, how it was stored, its weight, whether it was corded or cordless, and how far it could reach or how long the battery lasted — whichever was applicable.
-The Linx actually did alright in this group of tests, earning a 6 out of 10.
+Earning the most weight out of all the rating metrics that we looked at, this metric consisted of evaluating how well each stick vacuum could clean non-floor areas of the home, how it was stored, its weight, and whether it was corded or cordless.
+We also considered far the cord could reach or how long the battery lasted — whichever was applicable.
+This type of vacuum should be more convenient to use than a traditional style product.

 Hard Surface Cleaning

-Finishing next in terms of significance, the ability to clean hard surfaces made up 30% of the score for each vacuum.
-We spread pet hair, oats, flour, rice, and Cheerios on sample section of hardwood laminate floor and compared the performance of each vacuum at cleaning up the various types of debris.
-The Linx again failed to distinguish itself, earning a 5 out of 10 for its mediocre showing.
+Next, in terms of significance, the ability to clean hard surfaces made up 30% of the score for each vacuum.
+We spread pet hair, oats, flour, rice, and Cheerios on a sample section of hardwood laminate floor and compared the performance of each vacuum at cleaning up the various types of debris.
+The Linx again failed to distinguish itself, earning a middle-of-the-road score for its mediocre showing.

-This vacuum didn't do a terribly good job at collecting rice in the suction only mode meant for hard floors, accumulating rice on the non-rotating brush head.
-We needed to turn on the brush roll to effectively clean the rice, with this model overall performing similar to the BLACK+DECKER and worse than the Dirt Devil.
-This vacuum did do about average at collecting the flour from the hardwood floor, though it left plenty of residual flour behind in the cracks between boards, lacking the suction power to extract it, like the top models.
+This vacuum didn't do a terribly good job collecting rice in the suction-only mode meant for hard floors, accumulating rice on the non-rotating brush head.
+We needed to turn on the brush roll to pick up all the rice effectively.
+The Linx was also about average when collecting flour, though it left plenty of residual flour behind in the cracks between boards, lacking the suction power to extract it fully.

-This model continued its average performance into our cereal test, doing an acceptable job at collecting Cheerios — on the same level as the BLACK+DECKER.
-The Linx continued its impressively average showing into the final two tests of this metric: pet hair pickup and oat collection.
-This model did a decent job at collecting the pet hair, rivaling the performance of the BLACK+DECKER but was bested by the Eufy.
-The Linx collected all of the oats in a single pass, but some would become trapped in the undercarriage of the vacuum, only to fall free when you were moving the vacuum or putting it away.
+The Linx continued its average performance into our cereal test, doing a fine job collecting Cheerios.
+The impressively average showing also continued into the final two tests of this metric: pet hair pickup and oat collection.
+It managed a decent job with the pet hair and collected all of the oats in a single pass, but some would become trapped in the undercarriage of the vacuum, only to fall free when moving the vacuum or putting it away.

 Ease of Use

-Accounting for 20% of the total score for each stick vacuum, our Ease of Use metric graded each product on the different cleaning modes available, how well each product cleaned under furniture or in close to edges, as well as the noise produced.
-The Linx delivered a slightly subpar performance, earning it a 4 out of 10.
+Accounting for 20% of the total score for each stick vacuum, this metric graded each product on the different cleaning modes available, how well each product cleaned under furniture or in close to edges, and the noise produced.
+The Linx delivered a slightly subpar performance.

-This model lacks cleaning modes with different levels of suction, but has the option to engage or disengage the rotating brush roll.
-The Linx doesn't clean particularly close to the edges of a room, leaving a non-trivial amount of rice behind, evidenced by the before and after picture below.
+This model lacks cleaning modes with different suction levels but can engage or disengage the rotating brush roll.
+It doesn't clean particularly close to edges, though, and left a non-trivial amount of rice behind when we assessed this.

-It also didn't particularly excel at cleaning under a sofa or other similar piece of furniture, only reaching about 9.5" under our simulated sofa — significantly less than the 37" of the top models.
+The Linx also didn't particularly excel at cleaning under a sofa or other similar pieces of furniture, only reaching about 9.5 inches under our simulated sofa — significantly less than the 37 inches of some of the top models.

-The Linx's performance did rebound in our cereal collection test, getting the vast majority of the Cheerios with only a few stragglers on flat carpet.
-It did a phenomenal job on the fluffier carpet, even rivaling the performance of the Dyson V8.
-It finished out with an average showing in pet hair and oat collection, getting most of the debris in both cases but taking a little bit of time and a decent number of passes to sufficiently clean the carpet.
+The cereal collection test went a bit better, with the Linx getting the vast majority of the Cheerios from flat carpet with only a few stragglers left behind.
+It did a phenomenal job on fluffier carpet, rivaling some of our top contenders.
+Pet hair and oat removal were average; the Linx got most of the debris in both cases but took a little bit of time and a decent number of passes to sufficiently clean the carpet.

 — David Wise and Austin Palmer